tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-`evdev` is an extremely generic interface and doesn't differentiate between different devices other than to indicate what kinds of events they emit.
-So the next step in gamepad detection is ensuring that the device emits events relevant to a gamepad, which is done via [ioctl calls](https://www.linuxjournal.com/article/6429).
-The events types I'm interested in for a gamepad are `EV_ABS` for the thumb stick and `EV_KEY` the buttons, and the specific events I want are `ABS_X`, `ABS_Y`, `BTN_A`, `BTN_START`, `BTN_SELECT` (see the [Linux Gamepad Specification](https://www.kernel.org/doc/html/v4.13/input/gamepad.html) for more details).
+`evdev` is an extremely generic interface and doesn't differentiate between devices types other than to indicate what kinds of events they emit.
+So the next step is to ensure that the connected device emits events relevant to a gamepad, which is done via [ioctl calls](https://www.linuxjournal.com/article/6429).
+The event types I'm interested in for a gamepad are `EV_ABS` for the thumb stick and `EV_KEY` for the buttons, and the specific events I want are `ABS_X`, `ABS_Y`, `BTN_A`, `BTN_START`, `BTN_SELECT` (see the [Linux Gamepad Specification](https://www.kernel.org/doc/html/v4.13/input/gamepad.html) for more details).

 ```c
 // NOTE: ioctl error checks removed for clarity!